tdkehoe/firebase-emulator-tutorial/README.md

 ## Which Emulator(s) To Use?

 The Firebase Local Emulator Suite consists of seven emulators: Auth, Realtime Database, Firestore, Storage, and, in beta, Functions, Pub/Sub, and Extentions.
-This tutorial will just use Functions and Firestore.
+This tutorial will use Functions, Firestore, and Storage.

 The official documentation mentions several [other tools for prototypes and testing](https://firebase.google.com/docs/emulator-suite#other_tools_for_prototyping_and_testing).
 I haven't tried these, they might work better for some stuff.